Kidu23/FlaskClassicProject/readme.md

-# Applicacion of Flask with SQLITE
+# Applicacion of Flask with SQLITE and Apicoin

-The program is done in Python with the framework Flask and SQLite
+The program is done in Python with Apicoin and the Flask framework and SQLite

 # Instalacion
 - create a virtual enviorenment in Python and insert the commands in your Terminal